Ask the Doctor - Answers to your Parenting Questions

 So is there a way to prevent your daughter’s hitting to begin with?
 Many parents find that when they stop the hitting firmly, and really mean it, the baby stops hitting.
 When they are ambivalent, wondering if they should not hurt the baby's feelings, the hitting continues because the limit is not clear.
 Other parents find that when they "punish" or retaliate, the hitting continues, but probably for a different reason, which is that the little one is angry.

-So you may not be able to prevent more hitting but it is likely that you can prevent more of it by responding with firm kindness.
+So it is entirely possible that you can prevent more hitting by responding with firm kindness.
 You can also probably move her through this phase faster by giving her words for her feelings so she won't have to act them out.
 She doesn't have to be able to say them, she just has to hear that you are understanding her.

-Since she understands the message “We don’t hit,” she is ready to begin comprehending messages like “You are so sad, you wanted that.”
-Follow that empathy with the limit, just as you are doing: “But we don’t hit.”
+Since she understands the message “We don't hit,” she is ready to begin comprehending messages like “You are so sad; you wanted that.”
+Follow that empathy with the limit, just as you are doing: “You can be as mad as you want, but I won't let you hit me.”
 Give her a chance to express her feelings by crying, offering her comfort and empathy: “You feel so sad and mad.”

-It’s perfectly ok for her to cry about her disappointment, as long as you’re offering her comfort.
+It's perfectly ok for her to cry about her disappointment, as long as you're offering her comfort.
 Sometimes crying is exactly what we need.
-Distracting her from her feelings too soon sets up a pattern that could be destructive in later life, such as using food, shopping or alcohol to avoid feelings.
+Distracting her from her feelings to stop her from crying sets up a pattern that could be destructive in later life, such as using food, shopping or alcohol to avoid feelings.

-Once she’s “discharged” her upset, show her that her happiness matters to you (which is how our kids learn that we love them, even though we frustrate them with limits): “Let’s find a way to feel better.
+So once your daughter has “shown you” her upset, let her know that her that her happiness matters to you, even though you can't say yes.
+That's how our kids learn that we love them, even though we frustrate them with limits.
+“Let's find a way to feel better.
 Should we dance to some music?
 Look out the window?
 Turn on the faucet and put our hands in the water?”

 So the sequence is: